dsfellows/dsfellows/week_9_agenda.md

 + As a group: discuss findings; how does the technology behind the NER work?

 **Note:** if you couldn't get the NER to run on your computer, you can download the  results [here](https://github.com/dsfellows/dsfellows/blob/master/PA_historical_markers_NER.txt).

-## Project work
-+ If technology were no obstacle, what would you want this project to look like?
-+ What kinds of skills/tools would we need?